cortner/ACEweb/community.md

 ### Upcoming Meetings

-9 February: Anton Bochkarev (Ruhr-University Bochum): _Non-linear Atomic Cluster Expansion and its Parameterization_

-23 February:  Aidan Thompson (SANDIA): _SNAP and beyond: Machine Learning Interatomic Potentials in LAMMPS_; and James Goff (SANDIA): _Training ACE Potentials using LAMMPS and FitSNAP_
+9 March: Claudio Zeni: On the extrapolation of high-dimensional machine learning potentials

+23 March: Antoine Kraych: ACE for defects in tungsten and Minaam Qamar: ACE for carbon: parameterization and application

 <!-- ~~24 November: Geneviève Dusson (CNRS & Université Bourgogne Franche-Comté): _Convergence rates for ACE_~~ -->

 ### Past Meetings

+23 February:  Aidan Thompson (SANDIA): _SNAP and beyond: Machine Learning Interatomic Potentials in LAMMPS_; and James Goff (SANDIA): _Training ACE Potentials using LAMMPS and FitSNAP_

+9 February: Anton Bochkarev (Ruhr-University Bochum): _Non-linear Atomic Cluster Expansion and its Parameterization_

+26 January: Cas van der Oord (University of Cambridge): _Determining the TiAl phase diagram using Nested Sampling and ACE HAL (Hyperactive Learning)_

+18 January: Youssef Marzouk (MIT): _Some (early) thoughts on uncertainty quantification and Bayesian inference in molecular modeling_

+8 December: Christoph Ortner (University of British Columbia): _A General and Flexible Implementation of the Atomic Cluster Expansion_

+10 November: Ralf Drautz (Ruhr-University Bochum): _Atomic cluster expansion, basics and applications_

+27 October: Michele Ceriotti (EPFL): _Prediction of electronic-structure-related properties_

 13 October: Risi Kondor (The University of Chicago): _A birds-eye view on equivariant neural networks_

-27 October: Michele Ceriotti (EPFL): _Prediction of electronic-structure-related properties_

-10 November: Ralf Drautz (Ruhr-University Bochum): _Atomic cluster expansion, basics and applications_

-8 December: Christoph Ortner (University of British Columbia): _A General and Flexible Implementation of the Atomic Cluster Expansion_

-18 January: Youssef Marzouk (MIT): _Some (early) thoughts on uncertainty quantification and Bayesian inference in molecular modeling_

-26 January: Cas van der Oord (University of Cambridge): _Determining the TiAl phase diagram using Nested Sampling and ACE HAL (Hyperactive Learning)_